• Skip to primary navigation

 The book: “Sink Reflections: The FlyLady’s Simple Flying Lessons Will Show You How to Get Your Home and Your Life in Order” is a great start.

-If you have experience with the FlyLady system, please share it in a comment below.
-Personally I think it is a great way to keep housekeeping really simple in order to have more time to do what we love.
+If you have experience with the FlyLady system, please share in a comment below how you implement it to support homesteading.

 More posts you might enjoy